A winter break is nice but every gardener longs for warmer weather in the wintertime. Here’s what gardeners can do in the wintertime.

 December is the perfect time to build yourself an indoor seed starting set up.
 Depending on where you live you could be using it as early as January to start your first seedlings of the year.
-A basic seed starting set up can be as simple as a couple of fluorescent shop lights hanging from some kind of support structure.
-If you would like to see what I have set up you can check out this post that even includes video tour of my seed starting set up.
+A basic seed starting setup can be as simple as a couple of fluorescent shop lights hanging from some kind of support structure.
+If you would like to see what I have set up you can check out this post that even includes a video tour of my seed starting set up.

 Starting seeds indoors is really quite simple, you can learn more about the process from my Seed Starting Simplified Course.